Wilson Ray McDonald was born on September 25, 1935 in Luverne, Alabama to Woodrow McDonald Sr. and Zera Mahone; both preceded him in death.

 He leaves to cherish his memory: 10 children, Juanita Brundige of Carson, California, Tony Jackson of Cincinnati Ohio, Patrica McDonald of Atlanta, Georgia, Ernest Jackson (Peggy) of Dubuque Iowa, Roderick Jackson of Atlanta, Georgia, Nisey Hearn (Kelvin) of Columbus, Georgia, Valerie Gordon of Cincinnati, Ohio, Donald Gordon (Yolanda) of Hebron, Kentucky, Iris Hill (Alfred) of Cincinnati, Ohio and Marsha McDonald-Wheeler (Michael) of Cincinnati, Ohio; 26 grandchildren and 30 great grandchildren; Three sisters, Mildred Loveless of Cincinnati, Ohio, Katherleen Pritchett of Cincinnati and Dorothy Hall of Montgomery, Alabama; One brother, Woodrow McDonald (Eunice) of Cincinnati, Ohio; (One sister preceded him in death, Claudia Wilder); Two brothers in law, Henry Gordon of Cincinnati, Ohio and Lesley Wilder of Cincinnati, Ohio; One sister-in-law, Leola Wilson of Cincinnati, Ohio; (Nine brothers-in-law and one sister-in-law preceded him in death); one special son, Levon Fon Horton of Cincinnati, Ohio; close friends, Mr. LeRoy, Mr. Jenkins and Brother Dykes and a host of nieces, nephews, cousins, other relatives and friends.

-To send flowers to Wilson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wilson McDonald, please visit our floral store.